assemblysoft/AssemblySoft.FileClient/README.md

 License

-FileClient is distributed under the MIT License.
+AssemblySoft.FileClient is distributed under the MIT License.